Description of plant

 - The flowers of the plant have a bitter taste and an astringent action on the body.
 It can be used in intermittent fever, night blindness, rhinitis, running nose, abdominal pain and all kinds of liver and spleen disorders.

-- It can be used to detoxify the body, If there is chronic toxicity due to improper dietary patterns over a period of time.
+- It can be used in detoxification of the body, if there is chronic toxicity due to improper dietary patterns over a period of time.

 - Leaves of Agastya plant have a non – slimy, bitter nature with a hot potency.
 These are heavy to digest and can effectively balance kapha dosha.

-- Leaves prove to be helpful in worm infestations and bleeding disorders like menorrhagia and ulcerative colitis.
+- The leaves prove to be helpful in worm infestations and bleeding disorders like menorrhagia and ulcerative colitis.
 These also possess tonic properties for the body.

 - Agastya fruits are very helpful in pacifying pitta dosha.
 It aids in weight loss and helps to manage abdominal tumors.
 These also help in improving memory and intelligence.

-- Bark helps to manage IBS symptoms and low digestive power and constipation while the flowers help in treating diarrhea.
+- Bark helps to manage IBS symptoms, improves low digestive power and constipation while the flowers help in treating diarrhea.

 - Roots and bark of the plant are also used for external application over the body.